 The status of package efforts is now listed in a new set of packages oriented to the specifications rather than the proposals.

-Each individual SBML Level 3 package effort has its own separate status page.
-Please follow the relevant links in the table below to find out more about a given package, including any draft specifications that may be available.
+Each Level 3 package effort has its own detailed status page.
+Please follow the links below for more information, including any specifications that may be available.
 This list is in alphabetical order by package label.
-The information in this table is drawn from the master table for Level 3 package statuses maintained as a Google Docs spreadsheet.
+The information in this table is drawn from the master table for Level 3 package statuses.

 | Package name|